LikableMike/MKFit/README.md

 Estimation for CSC 191:

 <b>Sprint 5</b> (August 26th-September 8th 2024):
+- Complete any tasks unfinished from previous sprints.
 - Begin back end implementaion.
 - Begin database implementation.
   	- This will allow for the eventual completion of calendar and login features, as well as store workout plan PDFs.